-- 2.1 It is the policy of the Waterloo Region District School Board to provide the opportunity for all First Nation, Métis and Inuit (FNMI) students and their families to voluntarily self-identify.
-Collection of voluntary FNMI self-identification data will assist the Waterloo Region District School Board in achieving the ultimate goal of ensuring the success of all First Nation, Metis and Inuit students within the board. - 2.2 The collection of voluntary FNMI self-identification data will: - increase the capacity of the Waterloo Region District School Board to respond to the learning and cultural needs of FNMI students; - provide quality programs, services, and resources to help create learning opportunities for FNMI students that support improved academic achievement and identity building; - information will be analysed and shared explicitly for the purpose of developing supportive programming and interventions for First Nation, Metis and Inuit students - Individual First Nation, Metis and Inuit students may be identified by designated Board staff for the purpose of information sharing about upcoming opportunities and programs that may be of interest and/or benefit to the identified student(s) - facilitate the development of curriculum that is focused on learning about contemporary and traditional FNMI cultures, histories, and perspectives among all students, and that also contributes to the education of school board staff, teachers, and elected trustees; and - help to develop and implement strategies that facilitate increased participation by First Nation, Metis and Inuit parents, students, communities, and organizations in working to support academic success. - 2.3 The data collected as a result of this policy will be assessed by school board staff on an annual basis to support both board and school improvement planning, and to develop or enhance programming that addresses the needs of First Nation, Metis and Inuit students. - 2.4 All data will be securely stored to respect privacy and used only as a means to enhance First Nation, Métis and Inuit education programs.
+- 3.1 It is the policy of the WRDSB to provide the opportunity for all First Nation, Métis and Inuit students and their families to voluntarily self-identify.
+Collection of voluntary First Nation, Métis and Inuit self-identification data will assist the WRDSB in achieving the ultimate goal of ensuring the success of all First Nation, Métis and Inuit students within the board. - 3.2 The collection of voluntary First Nation, Métis and Inuit self-identification data will: - 3.2.1 increase the capacity of the WRDSB to respond to the learning and cultural needs of First Nation, Métis and Inuit students; - 3.2.2 provide quality programs, services, and resources to help create learning opportunities for First Nation, Métis and Inuit students that support improved academic achievement and identity building; - 3.2.2.1 information will be analysed and shared explicitly for the purpose of developing supportive programming and interventions for First Nation, Métis and Inuit students - 3.2.2.2 individual First Nation, Métis and Inuit students may be identified by designated WRDSB staff for the purpose of information-sharing about upcoming opportunities and programs that may be of interest and/or benefit to the identified student(s); and - 3.2.3 help to develop and implement strategies that facilitate increased participation by First Nation, Métis and Inuit parents, students, communities, and organizations in working to support success within an existing colonial system. - 3.3 The data collected as a result of this policy will be assessed by school board staff on an annual basis to support both board and school improvement planning, and to develop or enhance programming that addresses the needs of First Nation, Métis and Inuit students. - 3.4 All data will be securely stored to respect privacy and used only as a means to enhance First Nation, Métis and Inuit education programs.
 Data is protected and governed by the Municipal Freedom of Information and Privacy of Students Act for School Boards.